About the Hot Springs Flute Ensemble

 Our History

-Julian Herring Scholarship: In 2008 the Flute Ensemble honored retiring conductor Julian Herring with a Youth Scholarship bearing his name.
-The scholarship provides tuition, music, and mentorship for a one year membership in the HSFE.
-Recipients must demonstrate excellence in musicianship, a desire to receive advanced training in a flute ensemble setting, and a diligence in practice habits.
-They must be recommended by their music instructor and have specific criteria to meet in an audition.
+Julian Herring Scholarship: In 2008, the Flute Ensemble honored retiring conductor Julian Herring with a Youth Scholarship bearing his name.
+The scholarship provides tuition, music, and mentorship for a one-year membership in the HSFE.
+Recipients must demonstrate excellence in musicianship, a desire to receive advanced training in a flute ensemble setting, and diligent practice habits.
+They must be recommended by their music instructor and meet specific criteria in an audition.
 Tutors from existing Ensemble members provide student mentorship.
 Students must attend all rehearsals and are able to play in all concerts.
+The Hot Springs Flute Ensemble provides college scholarship funds for Julian Herring Scholarship winners based on each year of membership in the Ensemble.
+The funds are distributed upon high school graduation.

 Statement of Purpose